Morey Amsterdam

-Moritz "Morey" Amsterdam (December 14, 1908 – October 28, 1996) was an American actor, comedian, writer and producer.
+Moritz Amsterdam (December 14, 1908 – October 28, 1996) was an American actor, comedian, writer and producer.
+Between 1948 and 1950, he hosted his own TV sitcom The Morey Amsterdam Show.
 He played Buddy Sorrell on CBS's The Dick Van Dyke Show from 1961 to 1966.

 Early life

 Amsterdam was born in Chicago, Illinois, the youngest of the three sons of Max and Jennie (née Finder) Amsterdam, Jewish immigrants from Austria-Hungary.

 He began working in vaudeville in 1922 as the straight man for his older brother's jokes.
 He was a cellist, a skill he used throughout his career.
 By 1924, he was working in a speakeasy operated by Al Capone.

 After being caught in the middle of a gunfight, Amsterdam moved to California and worked writing jokes.
-His enormous repertoire, and his ability to come up with a joke on any subject, earned him the nickname The Human Joke Machine.
-He sometimes performed with a mock machine on his chest, hanging by a strap.
-He turned a hand crank and paper rolled out; he would then pretend to read the machine's joke, although actually the paper was blank.

-Amsterdam's reputation for humor preceded him.
-Hal Block tells of Amsterdam walking up Sixth Avenue in New York City and meeting an old friend.
-"Where have you been?" the friend asked.
-"Sick," Amsterdam replied, "I've been in bed with a cold."
-His friend looked at him and asked, "What's so funny about that?"

 Career

 Radio

 In the late 1940s, Amsterdam had a program on CBS from 9:30 to 10 p.m.
 Eastern Time on Tuesdays and a daily program on WMGM in New York City.